Overview

 Summary metrics: Total Tools Used, Total Calls, Total Tokens, Total Cost, Sub-Agents Used.

-The Tool Usage table lists every tool with: call count, tokens consumed, estimated cost per call, and total estimated cost.
+The Tool Usage table lists every tool with: call count, tokens consumed, cost per call, usage trend, and turn cost share.
 Click any row to see a detailed token breakdown by conversation for that tool.

 | Column | Description |